Warren Ralph

 Ralph made his debut for the Carlton Football Club in Round 1 of the 1984 season in the second biggest victory the Blues have ever managed, against 1983 minor premiers North Melbourne.
-He kicked nine goals in a score of 31.13 (199), and after seven matches had kicked 35 goals; however for the rest of his three seasons at Carlton injuries and effective strategies by opposing coaches led to him alternating between the seniors and reserves.
-Nonetheless, Ralph played a sensation game at VFL Park in the 1984 Qualifying Final, where he kicked eight of Carlton's fourteen goals.
+He kicked nine goals in a score of 31.13 (199), and after seven matches had kicked 35 goals; however for the rest of his three seasons at Carlton, injuries and effective strategies by opposing coaches led to him alternating between the seniors and reserves.
+Nonetheless, Ralph played a sensational game at VFL Park in the 1984 Qualifying Final, where he kicked eight of Carlton's fourteen goals.
 A knee injury disrupted him early in the 1985 season, and it was not until late in 1986 that Ralph showed any approach to his early promise, kicking twelve goals in the last two home-and-away games against Footscray and Melbourne.
 However, a poor performance in the Qualifying Final against the Swans saw him play in the Blues' reserves premiership team.

 However, Ralph soon had a falling-out with coach Robert Walls and possible clearances to Fitzroy and North Melbourne (for whom Claremont teammates Jimmy and Phil Krakouer played) were refused.
 Consequently, Ralph returned to Claremont, where in more suitable conditions he showed he had not lost his old touch, playing an important role in Claremont's all-conquering 1987 season with 75 goals including ten in the second semi against Subiaco, equalling Darren Bennett's record from the previous season.
-Ralph played briefly with Glenelg in 1988 and returned to Claremont the following season, playing his last match in the Grand Final.
+Ralph played briefly with Glenelg in 1988, and then returned to Claremont the following season, playing his last match in the Grand Final.